laurynas/utility-meter-digitizer/README.md

 Can be used with Home Assistant to digitize utility meter readings from camera.
 [Integration component](https://github.com/laurynas/hass-utility-meter-digitizer).

+Also can be used with [standalone ESP32-Cam](https://github.com/laurynas/esphome-devices/blob/main/watermeter-cam-standalone.yml) which submits images directly to the digitizer.

 This project is inspired by [AI on the Edge device project](https://github.com/jomjol/AI-on-the-edge-device), but the goal is a bit different:

 1. Take picture from any camera (even the cheapest ESP32CAM).